van007/Prompt2Powerpoint/README.md

 4. Enter your API key
 5. Select from available cloud models

-### Option 3: Image Options
+### Option 3: Configure Your Presentation
 1. Choose between image placeholders or no images
 2. Select from various image layout options
-3. Real image support coming soon
+3. Customize theme and add logo if desired

 ## 📝 Usage Guide